sartography/SpiffWorkflow/doc/bpmn/data.rst

 Data Inputs and Outputs
 ^^^^^^^^^^^^^^^^^^^^^^^

-In complex workflows, it useful to be able to specify required Data Inputs and Outputs, especially for Call Activities given that they are external and might be shared across many different processes.
+In complex workflows, it is useful to be able to specify required Data Inputs and Outputs, especially for Call Activities given that they are external and might be shared across many different processes.

 When you add a Data Input to a Call Activity, SpiffWorkflow will check that a variable with that name is available to be copied into the activity and copy *only* the variables you've specified as inputs.
 When you add a Data Output, SpiffWorkflow will copy *only* the variables you've specified from the Call Activity at the end of the process.
 If any of the variables are missing, SpiffWorkflow will raise an error.

 Our product customization Call Activity does not require any input, but the output of the process is the product name and quantity.
 We can add corresponding Data Outputs for those.
 .. figure:: figures/data/data_output.png
    :scale: 30%
    :align: center